Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/term1/04-The Machine Paradox.md

 comments: true
 ---

+!!!
+Note "**Too Long Didn't Read**"

+    Over two weeks, we explored how old machines are replaced by newer technologies and the implications of these changes.
+We disassembled a broken microwave, identified its faults, and analyzed its components.
+Through hands-on testing, we discovered that the microwave's magnetron or transformer was faulty.
+We repurposed its components to create an "anti-microwave" designed to cool food while highlighting the frustrations faced by people with eating difficulties.
+This exercise underscored the value of repurposing old technology, fostering collaboration, and emphasizing the importance of repairability and circular design.
+---

 We are constantly surrounded by a paradigm of interfaces, old interfaces being replaced by new ones.

 *i.e a simple light switch being replaced by a natural language processer like Alexa connected to the light bulb itself*